d1c/School_District_Analysis/README.md

 ### How is the District Summary affected?

   * The impact of dropping the test scores for one grade level from one High School were negligible.
-The count of students that took the tests went down from 39,170 to 38,709 representing ~1.2% of total High School students in the District.
+The count of students that took the tests went down from 39,170 to 38,709 representing 1.2% of total High School students in the District.

-  * The Average test scores and percent of students passing each subject were also negligible.
-The "% Overall Passing" metric was impacted down by only a tenth of a percent.
+  * The impact to average test scores and the percentage of students passing each subject were also negligible.
+For example, the "% Overall Passing" metric was impacted down by only a tenth of a percent.

   * District Summary - Original Analysis
     * ![District Summary - Original Analysis](/Resources/District_Summary_Original_Analysis.png)